Treatment for any Vein Disease

 When you need treatment for your painful or unattractive vein issues, an accurate diagnosis is vitally important.
-At Virginia Vein Care, we utilize a duplex ultrasound (sometimes known as a vascular ultrasound) to determine how blood is moving through your arteries and veins.
+At Virginia Vein Care, we utilize a duplex ultrasound (sometimes known as a vascular ultrasound) as a noninvasive, radiation-free means of determining how blood is moving through your arteries and veins.

 A duplex ultrasound combines two elements: a traditional ultrasound which uses sound waves to bounce off blood vessels to create a picture, and a Doppler ultrasound to record sound waves that reflect off moving objects to determine their speed and other aspects related to how they flow.

 Duplex ultrasound tests are designed to show how blood is flowing to different parts of your body.